 I-20 Request Process

-Only admitted students who have demonstrated English proficiency and confirmed their intent to enroll by paying the $300 non-refundable tuition deposit can begin working on their I-20 document.
-To pay your tuition deposit, go to the Admitted Student Portal.
-You will use your Application Status credentials to log in.
+Admitted international students can begin working on their I-20 Request Form once they have demonstrated English proficiency and confirmed their intent to enroll by paying the $300 non-refundable tuition deposit in the Admitted Student Portal.

 Undergraduate Cost Of Attendance (Based On Major)